Don’t worry, I’ve got you covered – here’s what you need to replace cheddar cheese.

 Vegans, people with lactose intolerance, and those seeking a healthier option all have several choices.
 It’s also possible you just couldn’t get cheddar but need it for a particular recipe.

-I’ll discuss some best substitutes for cheddar cheese that will still fulfill your need for a cheesy bite.
+I’ll discuss some best substitutes for cheddar cheese that will still fulfill your need for a cheesy bite (and once you’ve tried these, why not try some halloumi cheese subs too!).

 What is cheddar cheese?